“Keeper of the Keys of Europe”

 my whole life long I have crossed the border. ”

 Lithograph by Andreas Paul Weber (Arnstadt 1893 – Schretstaken 1980).
 In the stone dated 28 12 (19)75, lower right inscribed in pencil: A Paul Weber.
-11⅜ × 16 in (28.8 × 40.8 cm). – Dorsch 1754. – Lower left the red stamp of the Clan Press as mark of Weber’s personal quality control, derived from the signet he had designed for the periodical Widerstand (Resistance; 1931 associate editor) of the national bolshevist opposition about Ernst Niekisch with a “W” as crown. – On extremely wide-margined, untrimmed BFK Rives France vélin (19¾ × 25⅝ in [50 × 65 cm]). – Impeccably fresh and in such a manner of ultimate beauty as exceedingly rare only.
+11⅜ × 16 in (28.8 × 40.8 cm). – Dorsch 1754. – Lower left the red stamp of the Clan Press as mark of Weber’s personal quality control, as not the rule, derived from the signet he had designed for the periodical Widerstand (Resistance; 1931 associate editor) of the national bolshevist opposition about Ernst Niekisch with a “W” as crown. – On extremely wide-margined, untrimmed BFK Rives France vélin (19¾ × 25⅝ in [50 × 65 cm]). – Also impeccably fresh and in such a manner of ultimate beauty as rarely only.